-In retrospect for future research, focusing on the use of storytelling to reach minority groups, such as females or older audiences, might be a fruitful topic for investigation.
-As these groups only make up a small part of respondents being reached by current research, it would be interesting to see research that is focused solely on seeing if and what type of storytelling content engages these groups most.
-Maybe some type of storytelling method can be identified, which makes them more interested in esports as a whole.
-Additionally, while female esports viewers are a minority, there are plenty of female esports professionals behind the scenes, as the pre-study interview was with a female and the expert panel discussion of the prestudy contained 3 of the 4 experts being female.
-Extensive interviews with these professionals could give information on how it feels to be a female professional in a mainly young adult male dominated field, what kind of potential struggles this brings and what needs to change in the esports scene to make it more welcoming to outside audiences.
-Additionally, research on storytelling in esports can be specified to game scenes.
-There might be differences between storytelling methods that work best to engage the audience of a specific game, for instance the younger audience of a game like Fortnite or the console fighting game communities.
+As a final note on an idea for future research, focusing on the use of storytelling to reach minority groups, such as women or older audiences, might be a fruitful topic for investigation.
+As these groups only make up a small part of respondents being reached by current research, it would be interesting to see research that is focused solely on seeing if storytelling engages these groups and what types engage the most.
+Maybe some type of storytelling method can be identified that makes them more interested in esports.
+Additionally, while female esports viewers are a minority, there are plenty of female esports professionals behind the scenes.
+The pre-study interview was conducted with a woman, and three of the four experts in the esports panel discussion from the pre-study were women.
+Extensive interviews with these professionals could give information on how it feels to be a female professional in a mainly male dominated field, what kind of potential struggles this brings and what changes are necessary in the esports scene to make it more welcoming to outside audiences.
+Additionally, research on storytelling in esports can be made specific to game scenes.
+There might be differences in storytelling methods that work best to engage the audience of a specific game, for instance the younger audience of a game like Fortnite or console fighting game communities.

-What is the role of storytelling in esports and how does it influence esports viewing consumption?
+Why do fans watch storytelling in esports and how does it influence esports viewing frequency?